niclaslindstedt/ezquake-builder/README.md

 # ezquake-builder

-Build your ezQuake binaries for Linux using only Docker.
+Build your ezQuake binaries for Windows/Linux using only Docker (Linux-based).

 ## Compiling

+Use the commands below to compile ezQuake.
+The resulting binary will be placed in the current directory if none is given (as second argument, after platform).

 ### Windows